-The audit fees listed for the fiscal year ended ended December 31, 2016 were for professional services rendered by BDO in connection with work done in preparation of the audits of the consolidated financial statements included in the Forms 10-K, audit of our internal control over financial reporting for and as of December 31, 2016, reviews of the consolidated financial statements included in our Quarterly Reports on Form 10-Q, subsidiary audits, issuance of consents, and assistance with the review of documents filed with the SEC.
+Audit Fees.
+The audit fees listed were for professional services rendered by BDO in connection with work done in preparation of the audits of the consolidated financial statements included in our annual reports on Form 10-K, audit of our internal control over financial reporting for and as of the years ended December 31, 2016 and 2017, reviews of the consolidated financial statements included in our Quarterly Reports on Form 10-Q, subsidiary audits, issuance of consents, and assistance with the review of documents filed with the SEC.

 Tax Fees.
-The tax fees listed were for services related to tax compliance, tax advice and tax planning services rendered, with respect to 2015, by Deloitte.
+The tax fees listed were for services related to tax compliance, tax advice and tax planning services rendered, with respect to 2017, by BDO.
 Tax compliance services include primarily the preparation or review of original and amended tax returns.
 Tax advice and tax planning services relate to tax advice concerning mergers and acquisitions, a U.S. research tax credit study, legal entity restructuring, consultations regarding transfer pricing, tax assistance provided to expatriate employees and other general tax advice.

-The other fees listed for 2016 were paid to BDO in connection with statutory audits for certain of our international subsidiaries and consulting services provided.
+The other fees listed for 2016 and 2017 were paid to BDO in connection with statutory audits for certain of our international subsidiaries and consulting services provided.